Only 480€ per week!

 You will be staying in our local program center or with a host family, to provide you with a degree of basic comfort.
 There may be western-style toilets, but the traditional squat-style flush toilet may also be what is in use.
 Sometimes water will need to be heated for showers and these may be bucket style.
 The accommodation is on a local school campus and there is lots of green space to enjoy.
 We have a big garden available where you can relax during the daytime, and during clear nights, you can even star gaze at the Milky Way from here!
 We suggest that all participants get a local SIM card and buy a bundle to maintain personal internet access.

 Meals are inspired by the local cuisine and consist of a lot of corn, rice, potatoes, and bananas.
-Beef, goat meat, beans, and a few green leafy vegetables will help to add nutrients to your daily meals.
+Some beef, goat meat, beans, and a few green leafy vegetables will help to add nutrients to your daily meals.
+There are very few dishes that will be served that are the typical western style, so please be prepared for a food adventure as well.

 There is a multitude of shops located within walking distance of the accommodation as well as small local restaurants, salons, pharmacy, an ATM and local markets).
 The hospital is also within walking distance and is well equipped.